What Do You Want Your Legacy to Be?

 Leaving a Legacy for Descendants and History

 Since no one lives forever and everybody must die, there is no sense in worrying about death.
 Actually, most people and especially older folk are more worried about their legacy or how they will be remembered after passing away.

 On the occasion of my high school 50th-year reunion, classmates were asked what they wanted to be remembered for.
 Surprisingly, the majority of the 30 attendees said that they primarily wanted to be remembered as a good husband or wife, father or mother, and grandfather or grandmother.
 I hope that my descendants and future generations will recall my legacy of good character, family values, teaching and learning, federal government service, and writing.

 In this hub, I first define legacy and then share more in detail what I want my legacy to be for descendants and history.

 What Is a Legacy?

-In general, legacy has two primary meanings.
-If we are talking about property law, it refers to a gift of property passed on after a person's death.
+In general, a legacy has two primary meanings.
+If we are talking about property law, it refers to a gift of the property passed on after a person's death.
 Another important meaning refers to a record or account of what an individual achieved during his or her life.
 This is commonly referred to as a historical legacy which is immaterial in contrast to a monetary or property legacy.

 Although I will pass on a property legacy, this hub is concerned about what I want my historical legacy to be.

 A Good Family Man